simp/simp-doc/README.md

 ## Usage

 ### Building the docs
-NOTE: This procedure has been updated to run in Python 3
+NOTE: This procedure is updated to run in Python 3
 ```bash
 # build HTML docs, dumps the resulting files in doc/;
 rake docs:html